 - BC Timber Sales

-- Woodlot licence holders and First Nation woodland licence holders:
+- Woodlot licence holders, Community Forest Agreement holders and First Nations Woodland Licence holders:

 The B.C. government administers and maintains the forest tenures system and the legislation, regulations, policies and procedures that address the occupation of Crown land and harvesting of Crown and private timber.